 - 1. 1,000,000 hectares in the priority KBAs are under improved management. - 2.
 At least 50,000 hectares of productive landscapes are strengthened for biodiversity management. - 3.
 Ten protected areas experience at least a 15 percent improvement in their participatory management, based on performance on METT questions 22 to 25. - 4.
-At least 10 protected areas1 experience, on average, a minimum 10-point improvement in their METT score. - 5.
+At least 10 protected areas2 experience, on average, a minimum 10-point improvement in their METT score. - 5.
 At least 50,000 hectares in unprotected or partially protected KBAs are under new or expanded public or private protection. - 6.
-Conservation attention focused on at least 25 globally Endangered or Critically Endangered species or their genera to improve their threat status. - 7.
-At least 15 planning tools and development projects incorporate biodiversity, ecosystem services, and nature-based climate solutions, with an emphasis on tourism, mining, unsustainable agriculture, and infrastructure development.
+Conservation attention focused on at least 25 globally Endangered or Critically Endangered species or their genera to improve their threat status.

-1 It refers to protected areas that are part of the National System of Protected Areas (SNAP for its acronym in Spanish) and other effective area-based conservation measures, especially the Conservation and Sustainable Use Areas (ACUS for its acronym in Spanish) that have a formal declaration at the beginning of the Project.
+2 It refers to protected areas that are part of the National System of Protected Areas (SNAP for its acronym in Spanish) and other effective area-based conservation measures, especially the Conservation and Sustainable Use Areas (ACUS for its acronym in Spanish) that have a formal declaration at the beginning of the Project.